TheoBuchwald/UCPH-KVM/README.md

   This script is especially useful in conjunction with either imol (which only exist for Mac) or Avogadro.
 In both programes you can export a certain view as a pov file.
 This is where the camera position is located.

-  Apart from this the script will also automatically start generating the figures requested using some antialiasing settings applied in the script
+  Apart from this the script will also automatically start generating the figures requested using some antialiasing settings applied in the script Those settings are:

+    +A0.1 +AM2 +AG0 +R5 -J

+  +A0.1: Antialliasing set to 0.1 threshold<br/>
+  +AM2: Antialiasing method 2<br/>
+  +AG0: Gamma set to 0<br/>
+  +R5: Depth set to 5<br/>
+  -J: Jitter set to off
 </p>
 </details>